V-Ray for 3ds Max → V-Ray for Cinema 4D — Keep Every Material

 Cinema 4D (V-Ray via MAX2C4D)

 Same V-Ray scene — left is the original 3ds Max render, right is the Cinema 4D conversion via MAX2C4D.
 Materials, textures, and lighting transfer with full fidelity.
+Step-by-step: How It Works tutorial.
+Corona pendant of this guide: Corona materials guide.

 Cross-Renderer Conversion: V-Ray to Corona